-The journalist and television presenter Verena Wriedt, now living in Berlin, is one of the "oldest" alumni of our school, from the early days when the school was still based in Makati, before moving to the Eurocampus.
+The journalist and television presenter Verena Wriedt, now living in Berlin, is one of the first alumni of our school, from the early days when the school was still based in Makati, before moving to the Eurocampus.

 She still speaks Tagalog, which is an essential part of the German School’s regular programme.
 In addition, of course, she learnt German and English, which soon became her second mother tongue, and French, which means she mastered the whole language program that still distinguishes DESM today.